 - Mix in the chopped sundried tomatoes.

-- On a lightly floured surface, knead the dough for about 5 minutes by hand (or about 3 minutes in a stand mixer with a hook attachment), until the dough is smooth and elastic.
+- On a lightly floured surface, knead the dough for about 5 minutes by hand (or for 3-4 minutes in a stand mixer with a hook attachment), until the dough is smooth and elastic.

 - On a lightly floured surface, shape the dough into a round or oval shape.
 Use your hands to gently push the sides of the dough underneath itself, to create tension on the top.